4 minute read

 4. Data Preprocessing

-Data preprocessing prepares the dataset for modeling by transforming and structuring it efficiently.
+Data preprocessing is the crucial step that prepares the dataset for effective modeling by cleaning, transforming, and organizing the data.

 Key preprocessing steps: